The Greatest Canadian: Top 50

 More than 10,000 names were submitted for consideration with the top 100 individuals being revealed online accompanied with a short biography.
 Of the 100 only the top 50 nominees were featured during the televised broadcast.

 At least three* members of the nominees as the direct result of an active mass-mailing campaign among that individual's loyal and well-organized followers.
 Kin Canada founder Harold A. Rogers, DJ Hal Anderson, and Baháʼí activist Mary Maxwell all benefitted from a grassroots campaign to get their names included in the nominees list.
 CBC openly admitted this during the broadcast, recognizing that these three esoteric individuals are probably quite unknown to the general public.

-Critics have complained there were only four women and three nonwhites in the top 50, that French Canadian participation was very low and that a large number of modern pop culture celebrities made the list like; Bret Hart, Mike Myers, John Candy, Jim Carrey and Avril Lavigne.
+Critics have complained there were only six women and three nonwhites in the top 50, that French Canadian participation was very low and that a large number of modern pop culture celebrities made the list like; Bret Hart, Mike Myers, John Candy, Jim Carrey and Avril Lavigne.
 A recency bias in favour of contemporary icons may be reflective of a youthful voting demographic, as the production was family oriented, or there was unwillingness or confusion distinguishing modern popularity with national historic significance among the participants of all ages.
 In particular, Don Cherry's inclusion in the top 10 upset many Canadians, especially considering it forced out figures they believe more worthy like Louis Riel and Jean Vanier.